Skip to main content

 Progesterone Steroid hormone, binds to progesterone receptors.
 Regulates menstrual cycle, supports pregnancy, protects uterine lining.

-For men seeking to restore fertility post-TRT or those with secondary hypogonadism, modulators (SERMs) like Tamoxifen and Clomid (clomiphene citrate) are utilized.
+For men seeking to restore fertility post-TRT or those with secondary hypogonadism, selective estrogen receptor modulators (SERMs) like Tamoxifen and Clomid (clomiphene citrate) are utilized.
 These compounds act by blocking estrogen receptors in the hypothalamus and pituitary, thereby disrupting the negative feedback loop that estrogen exerts on GnRH, LH, and FSH secretion.
 This leads to an increase in endogenous gonadotropin release, stimulating testicular testosterone production and spermatogenesis.

 Peptide Science and Systemic Regulation